-Chapter 6 Raw data pretreatment
+Chapter 6 Raw Data Pretreatment

-• Indexed scan with time-stamp
+• Indexed scans with time stamps

 ProteoWizard Toolkit provides a set of open-source, cross-platform software libraries and tools (Chambers et al. 2012).
 Msconvert is one tool in this toolkit.